STONE MOUNTAIN GA BUSINESS LAW LAWYER /Attorney

 One of the things that I would ask you to consider is what your ultimate goals in your business.
 You can legally protect your assets and pass on your wealth to the next generation without risking your freedom with a carefully legitimate estate plan and business planning.
 Please contact us and we can discuss your business goals, formation issues, and fee arrangements.

-The firm assist individuals, sole proprietors, partnerships, and corporations with Business Law Matters.
+The firm assists individuals, sole proprietors, partnerships, and corporations with Business Law Matters.
 If you have any questions or would like to meet with an attorney, please contact us by clicking the link above or by phone or email.

 However, there exist several different types of partnerships that are general partnership, limited partnership, and limited liability partnership.
-Generally, in a limited liability partnership the partners are afforded the protection of limited liability.
+Generally, in a limited liability partnership, the partners are afforded the protection of limited liability.
 In essence, it affords them the same protection as a corporation.

 STONE MOUNTAIN GA BUSINESS LAW ATTORNEY/ Lawyer

-The firm assist business owners and individuals with business matters.
+The firm assists business owners and individuals with business matters.
 If you have any questions or would like to meet with an attorney, please contact us by clicking the link above or by phone or email.